protypus/lambda-extension-hooks/README.md

 # lambda-extension-hooks

-> "Easily create AWS Lambda Extensions with a simple hook-based API"
+> __Easily create AWS Lambda Extensions with a simple hook-based API"

 **lambda-extension-hooks** is a modern ESM-based Node.js module that makes it simple to create AWS Lambda Extensions.
 It handles all the low-level communication with the Lambda Extensions API, letting you focus on your business logic instead of the infrastructure details.